Welcome New Students!

 Check List for New Undergraduate Students

-- Make an initial enrollment appointment with an advisor in the Film Studies office.
+- Make an initial enrollment appointment through Navigate with an advisor.

 - Complete a minimum of 6 approved courses (either 3 or 4 credits per course) in film and/or video and television from at least 3 different departments/programs.